The David Carr Generation

 Jason Cherkis, Huffington Post reporter, podcast host, writer at Washington City Paper:

 You would see him in the office, working on a Saturday, and you’d be motivated to work.
 But you’d also see him with his wife and daughters, and the way he acted showed you what a man and a dad could be like.
 I was still in my 20s, and I was really irresponsible in the rest of my life.
 I couldn’t wash a dish, and would smoke cigarettes in my room and leave them in coffee cups.
 But I saw how he could turn off the obsessive editor thing and just be a parent.
-As dedicated he was to the City Paper and editing a good story, you would hear and see things that let you know he had a wider life.
+As dedicated as he was to the City Paper and editing a good story, you would hear and see things that let you know he had a wider life.
 That was the future you wanted.

 Jelani Cobb, New Yorker essayist, professor, former intern at Washington City Paper: